Cancer that develops in the cells and tissue of the skin lining on either the inside or outside of the anus is called anal cancer.

 There are certain HPV-related conditions that make it more likely that you will develop anal cancer:

 - History of anal warts or anal precancer: men and women with anal warts or anal precancer are at increased risk of developing anal cancer because this history indicates an HPV infection.
 If the infection is persistent with recurrent lesions, it can lead to changes in the anal cells, which may eventually become cancer if left untreated.

 - History of other HPV-related cancer: women with a history of cervical, vulvar or vaginal cancer are at risk of developing anal cancer because these cancers are also caused by HPV, and the immune system has demonstrated difficulty in fighting the virus.

-For more information on HPV and preventing the infection with vaccination see our HPV information page.
+Find out more about HPV and preventing the infection with vaccination.

 Having a weakened immune system can make the body more susceptible to developing an infection.
 This is also true for HPV, which can more easily develop into a persistent infection in these individuals.
 Individuals at increased risk of developing anal cancer include: